 The rolls of the 19th Virginia Cavalry Regiment also reveal the fact that two other men of Captain Righter’s Cavalry Company were two of Ezekiel’s brothers, David and William F. Martin.

-Also solved is the mystery of the orders sent early in 1863 from the Army of Northern Virginia to Private Benjamin Koon Martin to detach from the 31st Virginia Infantry Regiment and to report.
-Benjamin Koon Martin was not a Franklin cousin of the Righters, however he did follow their mutual Martin cousins into the 19th Virginia Cavalry Regiment.
+Also solved is the mystery of the orders sent early in 1863 from the Army of Northern Virginia to Private Benjamin Koon Martin.
+Although he was not a Franklin cousin of the Righters, Benjamin Koon Martin did follow their mutual Martin cousins into the 19th Virginia Cavalry Regiment.

 A careful examination of the rolls of the 19th Virginia Cavalry Regiment also answers perhaps the biggest unaddressed mystery of all thus far: why in September of 1861 would Blackburn Martin of Marion County have been riding around with the Moccasin Rangers of Calhoun County?
 Multiple counties lie in between Marion and Calhoun, so why would a band of brutal mountain guerrillas have allowed a stranger, who was just a teenager, into their ranks?
 The answer is because Blackburn Martin’s uncle Joseph Martin, who was born in Harrison County, moved with his sons to Calhoun County before the war; Joseph Martin and his son Joshua H. Martin were Moccasin Rangers.